 A wide range of tools for different applications which are suitable for the harsh ambient conditions in deep geothermal boreholes could support an advanced quality management in geothermal systems.
-The development of those tools is expensive and time consuming.
-The results are often not reproducible or transferrable.
-The system platform ZWERG represents a method for reaching this target by finding solutions on basic technical problems and translating it into a pool of basic components and functional modules.
-The supportive approach can accelerate the development of operational tools and bring innovative (sensor) technologies into in situ operation.
+The development of those tools is expensive and time-consuming.
+The results are often not reproducible or transferable.
+The system platform ZWERG represents a method for reaching this target by finding solutions to basic technical problems and translating it into a pool of basic components and functional modules.
+The supportive approach can accelerate the development of operational tools and bring innovative (sensor) technologies into in situ operations.
 A step towards the claimed target of mastering boreholes with engineering methods is done.

 The modular structure of the ZWERG platform allows accelerated development of new components and tools.
 A first exemplary complete tool is realized with the camera system GeoKam, Spatafora et al (2016).
 Currently, a second complete tool for a remote-controlled taking of undisturbed water samples is being developed.

 These findings are described in the article entitled Quality management and improvement for geothermal energy projects using the platform-based tool development technology − ZWERG, recently published in the journal Geothermics.
 This work was conducted by Benedict Holbein, Stefan Dietze, Franziska Hurst, Jörg Isele, Luigi Spatafora, Friedrich Wiegel, and Veit Hagenmeyer from the Karlsruhe Institute of Technology.